About the NAEP Civics Assessment

 - Selection of constructs of interest.
 The selection of constructs of interest to be measured through the survey questionnaires was guided in part by the National Assessment Governing Board framework for collection and reporting of contextual information.
 In addition, NCES reviewed relevant literature on key contextual factors linked to student achievement in civics to identify the types of survey questions and constructs needed to examine these factors in the NAEP assessment.

 - Question development.
 Survey questions were drafted, reviewed, and revised.
 Throughout the development process, the survey questions were reviewed by external advisory groups that included survey experts, subject-area experts, teachers, educational researchers, and statisticians.
-As noted above, some questions were drafted and revised with the intent of analyzing and reporting them individually; others were drafted and revised with the intent of combining them into indices measuring constructs of interest.
+Some questions were drafted and revised with the intent of analyzing and reporting them individually while others were drafted and revised with the intent of combining them into indices measuring constructs of interest.